Premier event for outdoor enthusiasts

 • Learn to Scuba Dive tank

-over) $14, Children 15 and under Free with a paid adult,
+$14, Children 15 and under Free with a paid adult, Active Military

-the new Davis Art Walk map is a comprehensive guide public art
+new Davis Art Walk map is a comprehensive guide public art

-that helps form the Davis Cultural Arts and
+that helps form the Davis Cultural Arts and Entertainment

-museums in downtown Davis and on the University of California, Davis campus.
+in downtown Davis and on the University of California, Davis campus.

-The map was created by the Cultural Arts Action
+The map was created by the Cultural Arts Action Committee and the

 Users can follow